cairo-book/cairo-book/src/ch99-01-05-00-components.md

 the functions that will allow external access to the component's logic.
 You can define the interface of the component by declaring a trait with the `#[starknet::interface]` attribute, just as you would with contracts.
-This interface will be used to allow external access to the component's functions from inside a contract by interacting with the embedded `impl` of the component, or externally using the [Dispatcher](./ch99-02-02-contract-dispatcher-library-dispatcher-and-system-calls.md) pattern.
+This interface will be used to enable external access to the component's functions using the [Dispatcher](./ch99-02-02-contract-dispatcher-library-dispatcher-and-system-calls.md) pattern.